-- Limitation of the requirement to affiliate with an ombudsman only to those financial service providers serving private retail clients. - This requirement no longer applies to financial services providers who provide financial services exclusively to institutional or professional clients (excluding affluent private clients who have opted-out and declared themselves as professional investors).
+- In force since 1 February 2021 - Limitation of the requirement to affiliate with an ombudsman only to those financial service providers serving private retail clients. - This requirement no longer applies to financial services providers who provide financial services exclusively to institutional or professional clients (excluding affluent private clients who have opted-out and declared themselves as professional investors).